graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

-# Embed Rust in Java Using GraalWasm
+# Embed Rust in Java Using GraalWasm and JS

 The example below demonstrates how to compile a Rust function to WebAssembly and run it embedded in a Java application.